-According to the BCC labs must repeat inclusivity and exclusivity tests for the target Aspergillus species.
+According to the DCC labs must repeat inclusivity and exclusivity tests for the target Aspergillus species.
 Two replicates at the different inoculation levels are also applicable in this validation.

 Medicinal Genomics currently has two Aspergillus Multiplex qPCR assays on the market, one that detects all 4 Aspergillus species on the FAM channel (PathoSEEK® 2-Color Aspergillus Multiplex) and the other which specifies each species on a different channel (PathoSEEK® 5-Color Aspergillus Multiplex).
 Both Aspergillus Multiplex assays use the same primers and probes to target the four pathogenic Apergillus species (A. flavus, A. fumigatus, A. niger, and A. terreus).